Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Theory

-where $H$ is any system Hamiltonian, $\mathcal{L}_{D}$ describes the dissipation via spontaneous emission from the donors to the environment, $\mathcal{L}_{A}$ describes the charge separation from the acceptor to the reaction center, and $\mathcal{L}_{P}$ is a dephasing term of the ring due to its coupling to the environment.
+where $H$ is any system Hamiltonian, $\mathcal{L}_{D}$ describes the dissipation via spontaneous emission from the donors to the environment, $\mathcal{L}_{A}$ describes the charge separation from the acceptor for successful transfer, and $\mathcal{L}_{P}$ is a dephasing term of the ring due to its coupling to the environment.
 These superoperators are defined as follows:

-where $2\kappa$ is the spontaneous decay rate of the population of each donor atom on the ring, $2\Gamma$ is the spontaneous decay rate of the population of the acceptor to the RC, and $2\gamma$ is the dephasing rate of each donor atom.
+where $2\kappa$ is the spontaneous decay rate of the population of each donor atom on the ring, $2\Gamma$ is the spontaneous decay rate of the population of the acceptor for successful transfer, and $2\gamma$ is the dephasing rate of each donor atom.
+It should be noted that the model does not include the effect of finite temperature.